Located in Central Alberta, Canada

 HTML Menu by Css3Menu.com

-Black Cochin: These majestic birds must be actually seen to be fully appreciated!
-Their ink-black feathers gleam with green iridescence while combs and wattles provide ruby red accents.
-They are grand, elegant and equally impressive whether in the yard, or at the most prestigious shows. :: READ MORE::
+Black Cochin: These majestic birds must be seen to be fully appreciated!
+They are ink-black and gleaming with iridescence, with the ruby red accents of combs and wattles.
+They are grand, elegant and equally impressive in the chicken yard, or at the most prestigious shows.

 :: READ MORE: